microsoft/DroneRescue/README.md

 Download and install the AirSim simulator.
 Use this bundled version prepared for this lab that contains the simulated scenario we are working with:

-1. Click [here](https://dronerescuelab.blob.core.windows.net/dronelab-assets/AirSimRescue.zip) to download the `AirSimServer.zip`.
+1. Click [here](https://dronerescuelab.blob.core.windows.net/dronelab-assets/AirSimRescue.zip) to download the `AirSimRescue.zip`.

-2. Extract the contents of the zip file to `<your user home>\Documents\AirSimServer`.
+2. Extract the contents of the zip file to `<your user home>\Documents\AirSimRescue`.
 Open the file explorer and navigate to this folder.
 You will find in that folder the `run.bat` simulator launcher.

-3. Create a `settings.json` file in your **Documents\AirSim** folder and paste in the following AirSim settings:
+3. Create a folder called `<your user home>\Documents\AirSim`.
+After that create an empty text file called `settings.json` file in your ``Documents\AirSim`` folder and paste in the following AirSim settings:

 ```
 {